Discrimination against people with HIV/AIDS: HIV/AIDS health disparities in marginalized groups

 In order to help HIV infected persons receive care, the first vital step revolves around HIV testing and early diagnosis.
 Delayed testing is highly detrimental and leads to an increased risk of HIV transmission.
 Currently, there are many issues associated with HIV diagnosis and lack of available testing for minorities.
 A study of 16 US cities found that African Americans are more likely to be tested much later for HIV infection, which places this group at a stark disadvantage for gaining access to proper treatment.
-This is problematic because HIV is only half of the story: a prolonged HIV infection can quickly become an AIDS diagnosis, and this can be prevented with early and frequent testing.
+This is problematic because a prolonged HIV infection can quickly become an AIDS diagnosis, and this can be prevented with early and frequent testing.
 Approximately 35%-45% of those diagnosed with HIV are believed to also have AIDS at the time of testing.
 About half of the people diagnosed with HIV do not receive care in any given year, which poses a risk that they are endangering others while they are not given treatment.

+Along with race, a person's socioeconomic status prevents people from getting testing for HIV.
+With those who are from a lower socioeconomic status and have HIV, mortality is much higher for this population compared to those from a higher socioeconomic status.
+There are partly two barriers when it comes to income level: health insurance coverage and housing stability.
+With insurance coverage, those uninsured or with governmental health insurance, such as Medicaid or Medicare through the Affordable Care Act (ACA), have minimal options for testing and treatment, more specifically, antiretroviral therapy (ART) and pre-exposure prophylaxis (PrEP), respectively.
+An economic study found that nearly 115,000 people living with HIV are uninsured, but then of those 115,000 people, 60,000 live in states that are not expanding coverage to people who can be eligible for Medicaid.
 Various studies suggest that groups with lower socioeconomic status and lower education level are associated with poorer medication adherence.
 These individuals have also been found to be more likely to die after initiating treatment.